boborbt/binsearch-positioning/README.md

 ## Key bindings

-- `ctr-<` will move the custor towards the left of the line (halfway distance between the current position and the last used position on that side);
+- `ctr-alt-left` will move the custor towards the left of the line (halfway distance between the current position and the last used position on that side);
-- `ctr->` will move the custor towards the right of the line (halfway distance between the current position and the last used position on that side);
+- `ctr-alt-right` will move the custor towards the right of the line (halfway distance between the current position and the last used position on that side);

 ## Issues